All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 welcome offer:

-All information about The Business Platinum Card® has been collected independently by Katie’s Travel Tricks.
-The Business Platinum Card® is no longer available through Katie’s Travel Tricks.
+All information about The Platinum Card® from American Express®has been collected independently by Katie’s Travel Tricks.
+The Platinum Card® from American Express® is no longer available through Katie’s Travel Tricks.

 welcome offer:

-Earn 90,000 Membership Rewards® Points after you spend $4,000 on purchases on your new Card in your first 6 months of Card Membership. {Reader referral}
+Earn 100,000 Membership Rewards® Points after you spend $6,000 on eligible purchases on your new Card in your first 6 months of Card Membership.

-All information about American Express® Gold Card has been collected independently by Katie’s Travel Tricks.
-American Express® Gold Card is no longer available through Katie’s Travel Tricks.
+(Reader Referral) All information about American Express® Gold Card has been collected independently by Katie’s Travel Tricks.
+The American Express® Gold Card is no longer available through Katie’s Travel Tricks.

 Planning an ANA Round the World Itinerary